Thursday, August 21, 2025

 MCASD David C. Copley Director and CEO guided us through the exhibition

-The Katz works in this exhibition are small scale compared to the monumental even billboard size of most of Katz’s work.
-There is an economy of mark making used at that size, which is totally different to the works in the next room by Yan Pei-Ming.
+As was commented the Alex Katz works in this exhibition are small scale compared to the monumental even billboard size of most of Katz’s work.
+There is an economy of mark making used at that size, which is totally different to the huge works in the next gallery space by Yan Pei-Ming.
 The entire room is filled with these three monumental paintings Yan Pei-Ming: A Burial in Shanghai.
 The first in honor of the passing of his mother, the second is a modern reinterpretation of Gustave Courbet’s A Burial at Ornans (1849-1850).
 The third representing the heavenly realm.
 These works debuted at Paris’s Musée d’Orsay in 2019, and this is the first showing in the United States.
-You have to be in the room with these works to experience the artist's intent of displaying his reaction to the death of this most important person in his life.
+You have to be in the room with these works to experience the artist's intent of displaying his reaction to the death of this most important person in his life from tribute, to ceremony to after life.

 This is a tribute to the artists mother, who passed in 2028